I]

 [widow:] o the wind is blowing, it your skin as you climb up hillside, and fen.

-your arms full of lullabies, orchids and your wrapped within paper and twine.
+your arms of lullabies, orchids and wine your memories wrapped within and twine.

-the room that you lie in is dusty and sleeping soft on piles of yards of gingham, taffeta, cotton and your dry hungry mouths cry for mother's milk.
+the that you lie in is dusty and hard sleeping soft babies on of yards of gingham, taffeta, cotton and dry hungry mouths cry for your mother's milk.

-when the dawn commes to greet you, rise with clothes on and advance with the others, singing old of cattle and and withered old queens. let the music you on.
+when the dawn commes to greet you, you'll with clothes on and advance with the others, old songs of and maidens and withered old queens. let the music you on.

-the room that you lie in is dusty and sleeping soft babies on piles of of gingham, taffeta, cotton and your dry hungry mouths cry for your milk.
+the room that you lie in is and hard sleeping soft babies on piles of of gingham, taffeta, cotton and dry hungry mouths cry for your mother's milk.

 V]

-[woman:] darling what have you done? your are town, your make-up runs.
+[woman:] darling dear what have you your clothes are town, make-up runs.

-i ran through brambles, blooming thistle i washed my face in the river you whistled me on.
+[daughter:] i ran through brambles, thistle i washed my in the river when you whistled me on.

-[woman:] dear, what hav eyou done? your and face are smeared with blood.
+[woman:] darling dear, hav eyou done? your hands and are smeared with blood.

-the chaplain came and called me out to and to butcher his mother's sow
+[daughter:] the chaplain and called me out to beat and to his mother's sow

-[woman:] but dear, they found him dead morning on the riverbed.
+but darling dear, they found him dead this on the riverbed.

-but hush now darling, you cry. your reward's in the sweet -by. now baby, don't you cry. your in the sweet by-and-by.
+but now darling, don't you cry. your reward's in the by-and -by. hush now baby, you cry. your in the sweet by-and-by.

-[crone:] and now seen your powers softly the hours you're a fickle little are you on your sister? as now you go home.
+[crone:] and now seen your powers softly stretch the you're a fickle twister are you sweet on your as now you go home.